-Dear Sister Carmen, I am struggling with prayer – it is very dry and I feel very alone but I have not given up.
+Dear Carmelite Sisters, I am struggling with prayer – it is very dry and I feel very alone but I have not given up.
 I believe I am in the dark night but I am also melancholy by temperament.
 How can I discern what I am experiencing?
 I don’t have access to a spiritual director because of my remote location.
 Am I depressed or in the dark night or both?
 I know you can’t know everything about my situation via this simple question – can you point me in the right direction?

 Dear Friend, You are right in saying that I can’t know everything about your situation.
 Each of us is an unrepeatable individual unique among all persons living today, those who have lived before us and those yet to come.
 God has created us and in so doing has a plan for each of us.
 We want to live our lives in accordance with that plan and thus seek to discern how the Holy Spirit is leading us.
 A good spiritual director, if available, can be of invaluable help in this.

 I can only give you the signposts that are general standards for growth in the spiritual life and there are many variations in these in the way that God chooses to work in the individual soul.